simplecov-ruby/simplecov/README.md

 [![Build Status](https://secure.travis-ci.org/colszowka/simplecov.png)](http://travis-ci.org/colszowka/simplecov)

 Only Ruby 1.9+ ships with the coverage library that SimpleCov depends upon.
-SimpleCov is built against various other Rubies, including Rubinius and JRuby, in [continuous integration](http://travis-ci.org/colszowka/simplecov), but this happens only to ensure that SimpleCov does not make your test suite crash right now.
+SimpleCov is built against various other Rubies, including Rubinius and JRuby, in [Continuous Integration], but this happens only to ensure that SimpleCov does not make your test suite crash right now.
 Whether SimpleCov will support JRuby/Rubinius in the future depends solely on whether those Ruby interpreters add the coverage library.

-SimpleCov is built in [continuous integration](http://travis-ci.org/colszowka/simplecov) on 1.8.6, 1.8.7, 1.9.2, ree, ruby-head,
-rbx and jruby.
+SimpleCov is built in [Continuous Integration] on 1.8.6, 1.8.7, 1.9.2, ree, ruby-head, rbx and jruby.

 ## Contributions